Soccer in South Africa: Football association

 The first non-racial, singular football association in South Africa was formed in 1991, and named the South African Football Association (SAFA).
 Previously, there had been a number of different, racially divided football bodies.
 These bodies, the Football Association of South Africa, the South African Soccer Association, the South African Soccer Federation and the South African National Football Association came together to form SAFA on 8 December 1991.
 SAFA was given observer status at the Confederation of African Football in January 1992.
 The association was accepted into FIFA in June 1992, allowing its teams to play international matches.

 SAFA currently control all national soccer teams, and most soccer leagues in South Africa.
-The notable exceptions are the Premier Soccer League and the National First Division, the top two leagues in the country.
-The leagues are controlled by the National Soccer League, which also controls most major cup competitions.
+The notable exceptions are the Premiership and the National First Division, the top two leagues in the country.
+The leagues are controlled by the Premier Soccer League, which also controls most major cup competitions.